shift/semver-ci/README.md

 # semver-ci

-Simple Go library for providing semver increments.
+Simple Go container (basic WS) for providing semver increments.

 The Makefile does most of the things you'd expect.